-The senior debt is secured by guarantees and indemnities as well as fixed and floating charges or composite guarantees and debentures issued by the company and each of the controlled entities.
-The senior debt is repayable in quarterly instalments of \$1,437,000 and a bullet payment of \$32,000,000 in March 2016.
+The senior debt is secured by guarantees and indemnities as well as fixed and floating charges or composite guarantees and debentures issued by some of the subsidiaries.
+The senior debt is repayable by way of a final quarterly installment of \$1,395,000 in September 2013 and a bullet payment of \$32,250,000 in March 2016.

-Lease portfolio liabilities - St George Bank
+Lease portfolio liability - St George Bank

 The facility is utilised to fund commercial vehicle operating leases in inertia as well as commercial vehicle inventory.
 The facility bears interest at the 30 day bank bill rate plus 2.5%.
-The facility is secured by the underlying funded assets, a secured cash deposit of \$4,000,000 together with a guarantee from the parent company, SG Fleet Pty Limited.
+The facility is secured by the underlying funded assets, a secured cash deposit of \$4,000,000 together with a guarantee from the subsidiary, SG Fleet Pty Limited.
 The facility is repaid on a transactional basis as and when the underlying assets are disposed of.